jjmendezrodriguez/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 ### Lambda Functions

-   * Lambda functions are small anonymous functions defined using the lambda keyword.
+   * Lambda functions are small anonymous functions defined using the `lambda` keyword.

-   * Syntax: lambda arguments: expression which allows you to implement simple functions in a single line without formally defining a function using def.
+   * Syntax: `lambda arguments: expression` which allows you to implement simple functions in a single line without formally defining a function using `def`.

         These are especially useful for short, throwaway functions that are not intended to be used repeatedly.

 ### Map Function

     * The map(func, seq) function applies a function func to all the items in a sequence seq.
 In Python 3, map() returns an iterator, which is more memory efficient than returning a list.